neondatabase/website/content/docs/guides/branch-restore.md

 #### About ephemeral endpoints

 Time travel queries leverage Neon's instant branching capability to create a temporary branch and compute endpoint at the selected point in time, which is automatically removed once you are done your time travel querying.
-The endpoints are ephemeral: they are not listed on the **Branches** page or in a CLI or API list branches request.
+The compute endpoints are ephemeral: they are not listed on the **Branches** page or in a CLI or API list branches request.

 However, you can see the history of operations related to the creation and deletion of the ephemeral branch on the **Operations** page: